XVincentX/vncz/_posts/2017-09-26-fortune500-interview.markdown

 ## Background

-Back in the days I came across a Twitter profile of an employee claiming they were looking for a frontend developer.
+Back in the days I came across a **Twitter** profile of an employee claiming they were looking for a frontend developer.

 I usually do not apply for big companies, for a number of reasons.
-They usually do not respond to your application and frankly it's hard to be noted when they have that many applications, and my CV does not look that appealing anyway.
+They usually do not respond to your application and frankly it's hard to be noted when they have that **many** applications, and my CV does not look that appealing anyway.

-If we sum up this with the fact that some of these are using Taleo (oh boy...), my default action is to run away.
+If we sum up this with the fact that some of these are using **Taleo** (oh boy...), my default action is to run away.

-However, if you see an employee, a developer, publicly shouting they're hiring for their team, things are different.
+However, if you see an employee, a **developer**, publicly shouting they're hiring for their team, things are different.

-1. It usually means they're looking for people, for real.
+1. It usually means **they're looking for people, for real**.
 I've seen a lot of times companies putting dozens of job offers even though they're not hiring.
 It's a marketing strategy tipically used to scary the competition showing you're growing that fast you need a lot of people - but at the end of the day, it's not true.
 On the opposite, you might be on the way of closing the company (I've been there).

-2. It's very likely you're going to speak and chat directly with the target team - therefore you know in advance if you like the people, the position, what they've been working on lately and - more importantly - you skip the hiring call where these folks sell things about the company you're not really interested at that stage.
+2. It's very likely you're going to speak and chat directly with the **target team** - therefore you know in advance if you like the people, the position, what they've been working on lately and - more importantly - you skip the hiring call where these folks sell things about the company you're not really interested at that stage.